-A key element of the course is the opportunity for students to practice the conflict resolution and negotiation skills gained through the class discussions, readings, assignments, etc. Accordingly, five (5) simulations/role plays are tentatively scheduled on the dates indicated in the Course Schedule (pages 9 and 10 of this syllabus).
+A key element of the course is the opportunity for students to practice the conflict resolution and negotiation skills gained through the class discussions, readings, assignments, etc. Accordingly, five (5) simulations - four (4) involving 2 parties and one (1) involving 3 parties - are tentatively scheduled on the dates indicated in the Course Schedule (pages 9 and 10 of this syllabus).
 Specific role play assignments will be sent via CSU email in advance of the scheduled date.

-• Good Faith Participation: The simulations are, by definition, somewhat artificial.
+Good Faith Participation: The simulations are, by definition, somewhat artificial.
 They are however, designed to allow you to practice your skills and experience common issues first-hand.
 Accordingly, you are expected to seriously engage in each simulation and aggressively represent your assigned role.
 The exercises depend on everyone being prepared; not being prepared denies classmates the chance to fully practice their skills.

 The Simulations/Role Plays, including their outcomes, are not graded.
-However, students failing to attend and participate in a scheduled simulation session will have ten (10) points deducted from their semester ending point total for each session missed.
+However, students failing to attend and participate in a scheduled simulation session, including all the negotiating sessions, will have ten (10) points deducted from their semester ending point total for each session missed.